 1) There will be no procreation in heaven.
 The number of the redeemed is set, and, with no death, there will be no need to propagate the human race.

 2) There will be no sexual intercourse in heaven.
 The appetites and desires of this world will give way to higher and infinitely more gratifying delights in the world to come.

-For centuries, the temple and its sacrifices were at the heart of worship, but once Christ came and offered Himself as the ultimate sacrifice, the temple system and its sacrifices were no longer needed (John 4:22–23).
-They were “copies of the heavenly things” (Hebrews 9:23-24).
+There will be no need for sex in heaven, just as there will be no need for many other things.
+For centuries, the temple in Jerusalem and the sacrifices offered there were at the heart of worship, but, once Christ offered Himself as the ultimate sacrifice, the temple and the sacrificial system were no longer needed (John 4:22–23).
+They had been “copies of the heavenly things” (Hebrews 9:23).
 In the same way, the marriage relationship is a picture of our relationship with Christ (Ephesians 5:31–32).
 Once we are present with Christ, the illustration will no longer be needed.
 We will have the reality, which is far better than any earthly representation.
 This is why Jesus is called the Bridegroom, the Church is called His Bride, and our celebration in heaven is called the Wedding (John 3:29; Matthew 22:1–14; Revelation 19:7–9).